whalderman/search-quality-rater-guidelines-tldr/docs/tldr/page-type.md

 ## Forum

-::: tip High-Quality Characteristics for Forum Sites/Pages
+::: tip High-Quality Characteristics for Forum Pages

 - Forum is well-known (it has many backlinks)
 - Discussions show expertise in a topic